Beyond the Penguins: Hidden Gems in Punta Arenas, Chile

 The city pairs the raw drama of Patagonian landscapes and a brisk, changeable climate with a surprising splash of color: colonial-era facades, broad boulevards and sweeping cemeteries that whisper tales of its 19th-century heyday as a sheep-farming and maritime hub.
 Strolls along the waterfront reward you with panoramic sea views; museums brim with exploration lore and Magellan-era history; and nearby Magdalena Island hosts charismatic penguin colonies that charm visitors of all ages.

-Punta Arenas is both a practical gateway to wild adventures — wildlife watching, iceberg spotting and overland treks toward Torres del Paine — and a small city with a storied, resilient spirit.
+Punta Arenas is both a practical gateway to wild adventures — wildlife watching, iceberg spotting and overland treks toward Torres del Paine — and a small city with a storied, resilient spirit worth getting to know.
 It’s where rugged natural beauty and a proud, historic urban heart meet, making it an unexpectedly enchanting stop on any southern Chile itinerary.

 Our Chilean adventure unfolded like a story you couldn’t help but keep reading.
 Eight flights, endless buses and taxis and even a ferry wove together three very different worlds: the cultured heart of central Chile, the otherworldly high north and the windswept drama of the south.